andersju/zzzfoo/README.md

 This script lets you combine the excellent full-text search tool [Recoll](https://www.lesbonscomptes.com/recoll/) with [Rofi](https://github.com/DaveDavenport/rofi) (popular dmenu replacement, among other things) to quickly search all your indexed files.
-It simply just performs a Recoll search using  Recoll's Python module, pipes the output to `rofi -dmenu`, and (optionally) does something with the selected match.
+It simply performs a Recoll search using  Recoll's Python module, pipes the output to `rofi -dmenu`, and (optionally) does something with the selected match.

-If you only need file paths in your results, forget this script and just grep/sed the result of `recoll -t -e -b <foobar>` and pipe that into rofi or dmenu; this script is basically a one-liner than got out of hand.
+If you only need file paths in your results, forget this script and just grep/sed the result of `recoll -t -e -b <foobar>` and pipe that into rofi or dmenu; this script is basically a one-liner that got out of hand.
 However, if you want titles and MIME types and highlighted extracts and colors, as well as various options, keep reading.